-Scholarship recipients will receive a formal admissions email that explains tuition payment terms, including a payment plan option.
-Please see the Academy’s website for current payment plan details.
+Scholarship recipients will receive a formal admissions email that explains tuition payment terms.
 Once enrollment is complete and course materials have been mailed, the Academy does not offer tuition refunds of any kind.

 Student Applicants who are not awarded a scholarship, but who meet the Academy’s admission criteria, will have the opportunity to enroll in the Academy at current tuition rates depending on enrollment levels at that time.
 If enrollment space is limited, these Applicants will be accepted in the order of receipt of their completed scholarship applications.

 Applicants who are not granted a scholarship and who do not meet admission criteria are welcome to re-apply in subsequent years.